Corolab Investment Guide: Long-term investing

 Whatever significant long-term goal you aim to invest towards, it is worth remembering that you can achieve maximum capital growth tax-efficiently.
 Let’s start with how to maximise capital growth over the long term.

 When investing for a long-term goal, your single biggest aim is to achieve inflation-beating returns that will grow your real wealth over time.
-Inflation is the biggest risk to long-term investors as it steadily erodes purchasing power, meaning that the same amount of money will buy less in the future than it does today.
+Inflation is the most significant risk to long-term investors as it steadily erodes purchasing power, meaning that the same amount of money will buy less in the future than it does today.

 Thus, equities are essential for those aiming to build a portfolio that outpaces inflation and creates substantial wealth.
 They offer long-term growth potential that few other asset classes can match.
 By prioritising equity exposure over long periods of time, investors position themselves to achieve meaningful, inflation-beating returns.